AhmedHassan-DA/Excel_Data_Job_Market_Analysis/1_Analysis/README.md

 ---

 **Dataset Overview**
-The analysis utilizes a 2023 dataset of real-world data science job postings, sourced from an Excel course designed to teach foundational data analysis techniques.
+The analysis utilizes a dataset of over 30,000 real-world data science job postings from 2023, scrapped from the top job-listing platforms.
 Key variables include:
 - Job titles
 - Annual salaries
 - Geographic locations